We adore pasta. With there being seven of us in the household at times, we tend to buy the large 3kg bags from ASDA.

 - Alpro single soya (dairy-free cream substitute)

-Add some chopped bacon, a sliced onion and some slice mushrooms into the frying pan.
+Add some chopped bacon, a sliced onion and some sliced mushrooms into the frying pan.
 The fat from the bacon should mean that you won’t need any cooking oil but do keep a close eye on it and add a little olive oil if necessary.
 Use a spatula to stir regularly and cook for a few minutes before adding the stock pot and some boiling water.
 Allow this to simmer.

 Once the liquid has reduced and the mushrooms and onions are looking soft and almost cooked, add the petits pois to the pan.
 You will notice that the sauce stops bubbling.
 Do not be tempted to turn up the heat.
 Allow to cook for a couple of minutes and then turn the heat down.
 Add a good glug of the single cream substitute (of course, if you are not dairy-free, you can use normal cream).